Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 After completing this chapter, you will be able to:

-- [ ] Understand the node structure design and memory model of a singly linked list
+- [ ] Understand singly linked list node structure design and the memory model.

-- [ ] Implement insertion and deletion at the head, tail, and specified positions
+- [ ] Implement insertion and deletion at the head, tail, and specific positions.

 All code in this article was written and tested in the following environment: